Breeding Location:

 Similar Species

-Siberian Rubythroat: Bluethroat has streaked black necklace and shows dark brown terminal tail band and rufous patches at base of tail in flight.
+Siberian Rubythroat: Bluethroat has streaked black necklace, dark brown terminal tail band and rufous patches a base of tail in flight.